tfabris/CrowCam/README.md

   - The video name is exactly "CrowCam", i.e., the video has not been renamed.
   - The video is old enough, for example, more than 5 days old.
-- This allows us to save a favorite video by simply renaming it, and it gives us a buffer of a few days to look at recent videos.
+- This allows us to save a favorite video by simply renaming it, and it gives us a buffer of a few days to look at recent videos before they get deleted.

 ####  CrowCamKeepAlive.sh
 Purpose of CrowCamKeepAlive.sh: